NSLS-II/docs/source/examples/count-with-exp-decay-delay.rst

     plan = list_scan([det], motor, (2**i for i in range(4)))

-Next, instead of giving a specific number of readings, let's run ``count`` indefinitely --- until interrupted by the user pressing Ctrl^C. Instead ``range``, which counts integers up to a given upper limit, we'll use another built in fucntion, ``itertools.count``, which counts integers without bound.
+Next, instead of giving a specific number of readings, let's run ``count`` indefinitely --- until interrupted by the user pressing Ctrl^C. Instead of ``range``, which counts integers up to a given upper limit, we'll use another built in fucntion, ``itertools.count``, which counts integers without bound.